troyxmccall/monodify-deprecated/README.md

 [Spotify](http://www.spotify.com) is a registered trademark of Spotify Ltd.
 Monodify is in no way affiliated with Spotify

 Use the however you want.
 Just be nice.
 Support indie music.
 Rock out to some doom folk.
+Buy me a coffee.